-The following example defines a simple application with two context menus, one each for a list widget and a text widget.
+The context menu example defines a simple application with two context menus, one each for a list widget and a text widget.
 When a menu item on one of the context menus is selected, IDL prints an informational message.

-This example is included in the file context\menu\example.pro in the examples/widgets subdirectory of the IDL distribution.
-You can either open the file in an IDL editor window and compile and run the code using items on the Run menu, or simply enter at the IDL command prompt.
-See "Running the Example Code" on page 824 if IDL does not run the program as expected.
+See the file context\menu\example.pro in the examples/doc/widgets subdirectory of the IDL distribution for the example code.
+You can either open the file in an IDL Editor window by entering .COMPILE context\menu\example.pro at the IDL command prompt and run the code using items on the Run menu, or simply enter at the IDL command prompt.
+See "Running the Example Code" on page 679 if IDL does not run the program as expected.

 '''

-context_menu_example
+context menu example

 '''